A Diver Attention Estimation Framework for Effective Underwater Human-Robot Interaction: Experimental Evaluations

 \subsection{Limitations of the Proposed Framework}

 Our method relies on the prediction of the diver face bounding box.
 If the predicted bounding box does not include any faces, then all the subsequent modules fail.
-Although the performance of DATT-Net in detecting diver faces is very robust, we still see a few failure cases (as demonstrated in Fig.~\ref{fig:limitation}).
-As can be seen from the figure, the algorithm mistakenly found a diver face in the water reflection and also mistook a lane marking as a face on the swimming pool floor.
+Although the performance of DATT-Net in detecting diver faces is quite robust, we still see a few failure cases.
+As seen in Fig.~\ref{fig:limitation}, the algorithm mistakenly found a diver face in the water reflection and also mistook a lane marking as a face on the swimming pool floor.
 Also, the current robot controller is designed to only change its yaw value during the navigation-and-reorientation phase.
-That is, our controller makes an assumption that the diver-AUV interaction will happen at a fixed height in the water column.
-Furthermore, we have noticed that the Aqua AUV was slightly pitching up during the reorientation phase, which suggests that further controller tuning is required.
+That is, our controller makes an assumption that the interaction will happen at a fixed height in the water column.